 Choose between two fun options: riding on a shiny red fire engine, or in a 70s-style VW van.
 Both will take you all around town, beginning with the Christmas tree at Pier 39, along the waterfront of Fisherman's Wharf, to the Palace of Fine Arts, the Embarcadero, Lombard Street, Chinatown, and North Beach.

-From November 2 through the holiday season, you can ice skate right in the heart of Union Square.
+From November 6 through mid-January, you can ice skate right in the heart of Union Square.

 Take a refreshing break from your holiday shopping to glide on this outdoor rink in the middle of the plaza, surrounded by the Union Square Christmas tree and all the other holiday decor.

-Admission for a 90-minute session on the ice is only $12 per adult and $7 per child, and you can rent skates right on the spot.
+Admission for a 90-minute session on the ice runs from $13 to $25 per person, and you can rent skates right on the spot.

 On the western side of the Union Square plaza, you can't miss the towering, historic Westin St. Francis Hotel.
 In the lobby during the holidays, you'll discover two incredibly ornate, lifelike sugar castles that invite you to delve into your imagination as you examine each perfectly handcrafted tower, room, window, tree, and elf climbing up to the top.